-One of my favourite stories as a child was called ‘The Halloween Pumpkin’ by Pamela Oldfield.
-In it an old woman carved out a pumpkin, mounted it on a stick and placed a candle inside to scare off any errant witches and goblins which might be passing by.
+One of my favorite stories as a child was called ‘The Halloween Pumpkin’ by Pamela Oldfield.
+In it, an old woman carved out a pumpkin, mounted it on a stick, and placed a candle inside to scare off any errant witches and goblins which might be passing by.
 The pumpkin, however, had other plans.
-It sprang to life, hopped off and proceeded to wreak havoc in the village by roaring at people from bakers to farmers and scaring them witless, until a hungry pig put an end to its campaign of terror.
+It sprang to life, hopped off, and proceeded to wreak havoc in the village by roaring at people from bakers to farmers and scaring them witless until a hungry pig put an end to its campaign of terror.

-Go to http://www.bbc.co.uk/food/pumpkin for some good ideas for recipes including pumpkin, but remember, unless you want a Halloween scare of your own to always follow food safety guidelines, particularly if you are storing leftover food.
+Go to BBC Pumpkin for some good ideas for recipes including pumpkin, but remember, unless you want a Halloween scare of your own always follow food safety guidelines, particularly if you are storing leftover food.